minprog/app-studio/40 Guided/35 Journal/content.md

 ## Handling user-interaction

+Let's now add the listeners needed to handle user interactions.
+Make sure that your listeners are never anonymous.
+Either have them use their own inner class (remember how?), or simply define a method to be called via the `onClick` attribute of the layout.

-To handle our user's interactions, we will need to add various listeners to our app.
-First, add a regular `onClick` listener to the Floating Action Button.
-Make sure that your listener is not anonymous, but uses its own subclass or is declared via the XML `onClick` attribute.
-Direct the user to the activity to create a journal entry upon clicking the button.
+-   Add a regular `onClick` listener to the floating action button.
+Use an `Intent` to direct the user to another activity to create a journal entry.

-Create another listener for the confirmation button in this activity, but leave its body empty for now as we do not have our database implemented yet.
+-   Create another listener for the confirmation button in this activity, but leave its body empty for now as we do not have our database implemented yet.

-Finally, add an `OnItemClickListener` to the `ListView`, as well as an `OnItemLongClickListener` by creating private inner classes (remember how?).
-Again you can leave the actual functionality of the listeners for now, as we will implement this later on, when our database is all set up!
+-   Add an `OnItemClickListener` to the `ListView`, as well as an `OnItemLongClickListener`.
+Again you can leave the actual functionality of the listeners blank for now, as we will implement this later on, when our database is all set up!

 ## Model the journal entries